djradon/public-notes/blogs.the-old-man-in-the-cave.2024-11-03-code-is-flowing.md

 To my four subscribers and posterity:

 I’m reluctantly sharing an update about the [Semantic Flow CLI](https://github.com/semantic-flow/sf-cli) I’ve been bumbling through.
 At the moment, this under-designed command-line tool will set up a folder hierarchy and a configuration file for a [[semantic site “root” repository|sflow.concepts.sf-root-repo]], the foundation of the Semantic Flow RDF versioning and self-publishing methodology.
-I’m proud to be making progress on an actual piece of software that I’m eager to get back to, and the kids need breakfast, so I’ll try to make this quick.
+I’m excited to be in the flow with an actual piece of software, I’m eager to get back to it, and the kids need breakfast.
+So I’ll try to make this quick.

 ## Semantic Flow CLI: Key Features